 Alphabets

-In order to accommodate different type of data (DNA, RNA, protein, codon or microsatellite for example) a special class has been designed, Alphabet, which centralizes the list of valid allelic values (separated in exploitable and missing alleles).
-Even though the user can define his own alphabets, it is recommended to use pre-defined instances present in the package, for two reasons: first, a number of tools expect data of a particular type and in this case the alphabet is used to validate the data type (nucleotide sequences must code using the DNA alphabet); and, second, some of the pre-implemented alphabets are optimized (especially DNA).
-Pre-defined instances are availabled in the alphabets module.
+In order to accommodate different type of data (DNA, protein, codons or microsatellites, for example) a special class has been designed, Alphabet, which centralizes the list of valid allelic values (separated in exploitable and missing alleles).
+Even though the user can define his own alphabets, it is recommended to use pre-defined instances present in the package, for two reasons: first, a number of tools expect data of a particular type and in this case the alphabet is used to validate the data type (nucleotide sequences must be coded using the alphabets.DNA alphabet), and, second, some of the pre-implemented alphabets are optimized (especially DNA).
+Pre-defined instances are available in the alphabets module.

-As a result, in order to instanciate an instance of the class Align , Container or Site it is mandatory to explicit under which alphabet they should operate.
+As a result, in order to instanciate an instance of the class Align , Container or Site it is mandatory to indicate under which alphabet they should operate.
 For example to import a DNA alignment from a file, one can just type the following:

-aln = egglib.io.from_fasta('align1.fas',alphabet=egglib.alphabets.DNA)
+>>> aln = egglib.io.from_fasta('align1.fas', alphabet=egglib.alphabets.DNA)

 Note